Silver Birch (Betula pendula)

-There are a huge range of Birch trees that have white, or whiting bark that rips from the base and bark of the tree, none of which are poisoness.
+There is a huge range of Birch trees that have white, or whiting bark that rips from the base and bark of the tree, none of which are poisonous.

 Range and Distribution:

-Open Woodland and heath land, found growing as a pioneer tree, the first to take over a site, likes alkali soil.
+Open Woodland and heathland found growing as a pioneer tree, often the first to take over a site.
+Silver Birch likes alkali soil.